 In this paper we propose a novel mixed-reality game which is implemented on mobile camera phones.
 The game requires the player to match a physical card in the real world to a digital card in a virtual world.
 This was achieved by exploiting orientation sensing hardware and a scene identification engine.
-Experimental results show that boosting deFig.
-13 Collecting physical cards of the trail
+Experimental results show that boosting de-

+Fig. 13 Collecting physical cards of the trail

 (a) Representative buildings of institutes are the three physical cards in the trail scriptors to construct discriminative classifiers is an effective technique for constructing the scene identification engine, while the proposed video processing method allows us to use large landmarks for physical cards without consuming a prohibitive amount of training time.
-Player surveys obtained from thirty trial players disclose that our implementation of Snap2Play has mostly achieved our objectives, including being entertaining and conveying the sensation of mixed realOur next step is to implement Snap2Play in commercial hotspots, e.g., shopping precincts, tourist spots, historical trails, where various commercial interests can be incorporated in the game, e.g., players obtaining promotional offers upon successful completion, trails that involve cards at shops of advertisers.
-We aim to gather data on the acceptance level of Snap2Play from the public at large, and also to invite industry partners to provide their inputs.
+Player surveys obtained from thirty trial players disclose that our implementation of Snap2Play has mostly achieved our objectives, including being entertaining and conveying the sensation of mixed reality.
+The surveys also allow us to conclude that Snap2Play is a promising game that can find wide market adoption.